 We made the decision to go back to Cape Maclear because there was a small clinic there which was run by Irish volunteers and we figured they would have medication.
 The hour ride there was hell for Nick and we checked into the place we had discarded the first time there-Fat Monkeys.
 It had a bathroom inside the room, electricity (aka, a fan) and was a much more comfortable place for him.

 The whole day was a gong show.
 We had to wait until 2:00 for the clinic to open up and then realized that it was pretty far from our hotel…and there was no way Nick could make it all the way there.
-There’s no vehicles in the area but there was a guy from Slovakia staying at the hotel so I asked him to drive Nick on his motorbike to the clinic.
+There were no vehicles in the area due to the fuel problem but there was a guy from Slovakia staying at the hotel so I asked him to drive Nick on his motorbike to the clinic.

 So, off he went again!
 Probably nothing worse than bouncing around on the back of a motorbike, in 30 degree heat, when you’re feeling that ill, but there was no other options.
 We both breathed a sigh of relief when we entered the very small, very basic clinic and saw all the smiling Irish faces.